 Child protection responses

-The child protection statistics may reflect changing trends in priorities, with some forms of CSA slipping down the agenda as local authorities and partner agencies have focused specifically on child sexual exploitation and prioritised other issues such as the impact of domestic violence on children.
-It may also reflect professional/organisational anxieties about sexual abuse in the family: the challenges of obtaining a disclosure, overcoming denial and finding ways of protecting children in a complex family context can engender feelings of professional helplessness.
+Child protection responses to intra-familial abuse have been affected by changing trends in priorities, with some forms of abuse slipping down the agenda as local authorities and partner agencies have focused specifically on child sexual exploitation or prioritised other issues such as the impact on children of domestic violence or criminal exploitation.
+Low levels of identification of intra-familial child sexual abuse may also reflect professional and organisational anxieties about sexual abuse in the family: how rare and difficult it is for children to speak of what is happening to them, poor professional understanding of denial and retraction, and the difficulty of finding ways of protecting children in a complex family context.
+All of these factors can engender feelings of professional helplessness.

 Criminal justice interventions

-Interventions that focus on the whole family as well as the individual child are important.
-Children and young people often feel responsible for the distress of their family in the aftermath of sexual abuse, and this can be reduced through providing support to non-abusing family members.
+Interventions that focus on the whole family as well as the individual child are important, not least because children often feel responsible for their family’s distress in the aftermath of sexual abuse, and this can be reduced through providing support to non-abusing family members.

-Parents value parent support groups, particularly those combining support with information about the dynamics and impacts of abuse and practical advice on how to deal with children’s feelings and behaviours.
-Parents who have participated in such groups report increased wellbeing and confidence, reduced stress, and greater ability to care for their child and deal with professionals.
-Groups help participants build vital social networks with others who share similar experiences, help to normalise children’s behaviour, and may reduce depression.
+Other evaluations have found that non-abusing parents who participate in support groups report increased wellbeing and confidence, reduced stress, and greater ability to care for their child and manage relationships with professionals.
+Groups help participants to build vital social networks with others who share similar experiences, help to normalise children’s behaviour, and may reduce depression.